Updated on October 16, 2024

 What is Leukoplakia?

-Leukoplakia is a potentially malignant disorder affecting the mouth.
-It causes a white patch or plaque to form on the gums, tongue, or oral mucosa.
-It may resemble oral thrush, a yeast infection of the oral cavity.
+Leukoplakia causes white patches or plaque to form on the gums, tongue, or oral mucosa.
+It can resemble oral thrush, a yeast infection of the oral cavity.

-However, unlike oral thrush or lichen planus, which also cause oral mucosal lesions, leukoplakia can turn into mouth cancer.
-Around 3 to 17.5% of people with leukoplakia develop squamous cell carcinoma, the most common type of oral cancer, within 15 years.1
+However, unlike oral thrush, leukoplakia can turn into a mouth cancer.
+Around 3 to 17.5% of people with leukoplakia develop squamous cell carcinoma, the most common type of oral cancer, within 15 years.

-• Homogenous — oral white lesions with uniform, smooth, wrinkled, or ridged surfaces.
+• Homogenous — White lesions with uniform, smooth, wrinkled, or ridged surfaces.

-• Proliferative verrucous leukoplakia (PVL) — an uncommon subtype of non-homogenous leukoplakia causing extensive raised white plaques with a wart-like surface.
-People with PVL have an increased risk of developing oral cancer.
+• Proliferative verrucous leukoplakia (PVL) — A type of non-homogenous leukoplakia causing extensive raised white plaques with a wart-like surface.

-• Hairy leukoplakia — white, hairy lesions with a fuzzy appearance.
-It’s common in people with a weakened immune system due to Epstein-Barr virus (EBV) or HIV infection.
+• Hairy leukoplakia — White, hairy lesions with a fuzzy appearance.
+It’s common in people with a weakened immune system due to Epstein-Barr virus (EBV) or HIV.

 What Causes Leukoplakia?